 April is Child Abuse Prevention Month

 KFF is participating in several initiatives to highlight Child Abuse Prevention awareness in the Clay County Community and to educate how we can all make a difference in addressing the problem.
 We are planting a "Pinwheel Garden" at our Kingsley Ave. location to recognize the loss of innocence many abused children suffer.
-Additionally, we are participating in the MANicure Movement - an awareness program anyone can join by painting one fingernail blue this month.

 This month and throughout the year, Kids First of Florida encourages all individuals and community organizations to participate in helping Clay County have the healthiest environment and resources for our children and families.
 By ensuring that parents have the knowledge, skill, and support they need to care for their children, we can all help to prevent child abuse and neglect in our communities.
 Research shows that when these factors are present, the risk of child abuse and neglect is markedly reduced:

 - Knowledge of parenting and of child development

 - Concrete supports for parents